Subagents and Orchestration

 What happens:

-- Claude Code delegates to the Explore subagent
+- The main agent delegates to the Explore subagent

 - Explore scans your directory with its own clean context

-- Explore returns a summary to main Claude Code
+- Explore returns a summary to the main agent

 - You see the results